25 Aug 2017

 After specifying a high-level plan, it’s time to delve into more details.
 These are not strictly tied to a certain step in the plan and mostly explain some design motivations and various caveats involved.

-The compilation times can be quite high when analyzing every package in the workspace, and so additional analyze_package option will be provided to serve as a convenience when working on and interested in only single workspace package and will act as if cargo check -p <analyze_package> was executed.
+option will be provided to serve as a convenience when working on and interested in only single workspace package and will act as if cargo check -p <analyze_package>

 Build Queue

-There is one tricky bit once RLS starts running the linked compiler in-process instead of executing separate rustc processes by Cargo - environment variables.
+processes by Cargo - environment variables.
 We want to parallelize the build as much as possible to improve the compilation times, however since it will be only run inside a single RLS process, we only have a single environment for it.
 An environment is essentially a global mutable state and changing it for every starting parallel build is just asking for trouble, since we cannot guarantee that it stays the same throughout the build (Cargo provides certain guarantees during compilation).

 To deal with this, the initial, not-yet-cached build for the project will be run as it would be in the prototype, in a parallel fashion.
 In general, very often the full project build will include many directly unrelated dependencies.
 Because of this, it makes sense to compile them all in parallel and then suffer the cost of serializing and reading analysis data file for every package than to compile the packages one by one but with directly read analysis data in-memory.